dani007200964/Shellminator/extras/Assets/DocuPages/ExamplePages/300_guiButton_page.md

 ## Step 1: Creating a Button

-In almost every GUI framework, the **"Hello, World!"** example involves creating a **button**.
-This makes sense because a button is both an **input and output element**—you can display text on it, and it can trigger actions when pressed.
+In almost every GUI framework, the **'Hello, World!'** example involves creating a **button**.
+This makes sense because a button is both an **input and output element** —you can display text on it, and it can trigger actions when pressed.

 To get started, include the necessary GUI library from the **Shellminator** source folder: